- FAvailable at Firelands Campus

 Inclusive Early Childhood Education, Associates

-- Create, teach and assess child-centered, constructivist learning experiences for all children in inclusive and diverse classrooms;
+- Create, teach and assess child-centered learning experiences designed to construct knowledge for all children in inclusive and diverse classrooms.